Steven Reid

 Steven John Reid (born 10 March 1981) is a former professional footballer who played as a right back, having previously played most of his career in midfield.

 Reid began his career with Millwall in 1998, moving to Blackburn Rovers five years later.
 After an initial loan spell, he joined West Bromwich Albion in 2010.
 His career was troubled by injury; he once notably played for 45 minutes against Arsenal at the Emirates Stadium with a broken leg.
 Reid retired in 2015 after a season with Burnley.

 Born in England, he was capped 23 times at international level for the Republic of Ireland and scored two goals for them from 2001 to 2008.
 He was part of their squad at the 2002 FIFA World Cup.

 Club career

 Millwall

 Born in Kingston upon Thames, London, Reid attended St. Agatha's Catholic Primary School and Richard Challoner School in the same outer London area.
 He started his career at Millwall, and made his professional debut in the 1997–98 season at the age of 17.
 He was part of the successful 2000–01 team that gained promotion to the English First Division.
 Reid gained a reputation for his strong, driving runs and phenomenal long range shooting ability, memorably scoring from 35 yards against Norwich City on the opening day of the 2001–02 season to set Millwall on their way to a 4–0 victory.
-Reid earned his first cap for Ireland while at the Den.
-He continued to impress for both club and country, triggering a £1.85 million move to Blackburn Rovers in July 2003.